dantaki/gtCNV/README.md

   * Must have END=

 ## Usage
-* gtCNV is designed for paired-end, short-read whole genomes.
-Given CNV positions, gtCNV returns a VCF with predicted copy number genotypes.
+* gtCNV is designed for paired-end, short-read whole genomes
-* Whole genome alignments from the [1000 Genomes Project](http://www.1000genomes.org/) were used for training.
-Validated genotypes were obtained from the phase 3 integrated structural variation call set ([DOI:10.1038/nature15394](http://dx.doi.org/10.1038%2Fnature15394); PMID:    26432246).
+* Whole genome alignments from [1000 Genomes Project](http://www.1000genomes.org/) were used for training with validated genotypes from the phase 3 integrated structural variation call set [DOI:10.1038/nature15394](http://dx.doi.org/10.1038%2Fnature15394)
 * Features for genotyping include coverage, discordant paired-ends, split-reads, and heterozygous allelic depth ratio.
    * BAM files must have supplementary alignment tags (SA).
    * SNV VCF must contain Allelic Depth. gtCNV can accomodate [GATK Haplotype Caller](https://software.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_haplotypecaller_HaplotypeCaller.php) and [FreeBayes](https://github.com/ekg/freebayes) VCFs.`
-* gtCNV operates with a bi-allelic model with a copy number range of 0-4
+* gtCNV implements a bi-allelic model with a copy number range of 0-4
-* Output is in VCF format.
+* Output is in VCF format
-   * Median Phred-adjusted non-reference likelihoods are reported in the QUAL column
+   * Median Phred-adjusted ALT likelihoods are reported in the QUAL column
-   * Positions are annotated based on their overlap to genes, RepeatMasker, segmental duplications, 1000 Genomes phase 3 CNV, and more
+   * Annotation for variants include genes, 1000 Genomes CNV,segmental duplications, RepeatMasker, and more
-* Filters were determined according to validated *de novo* mutations.
-Hence they may be strict
+* Filters are set according to validated [*de novo* mutations](http://dx.doi.org/10.1016/j.ajhg.2016.02.018).
+Hence, they may be strict
-   * FILTER column is PASS if 90% of the genotyped samples pass sample-wise filters
+   * `FT` format field is a sample filter. **1 indicates PASS**
-   * The `FT` format field is a sample filter. **1 indicates PASS**
+   * `FILTER` column is PASS if at least 90% of the population passed sample-wise filters
-* CNVs with outlier coverage features (estimated autosome copy number >10) cannot be genotyped.
+* CNVs with outlier coverage features with an estimated autosome copy number >10 cannot be genotyped.

 ---